- Scholarship dollars awarded annually: $386,000+

 “Know yourself.
 Think about how to bring the best of yourself to whatever you’re doing.
 As leaders, we sometimes feel like we must know everything, but we don’t.
 When we know our strengths and weaknesses, we’re better able to lead collaboratively.
 People want to be involved, not directed.”

-DeAnna Cummings, Arts and Cultural Leadership faculty member, cofounder and former CEO of Juxtaposition Arts, an organization that prepares young urban artists to enter the creative workforce through education, employment, and empowerment.
+DeAnna Cummings, Arts and Cultural Leadership faculty member, is the cofounder and former CEO of Juxtaposition Arts, an organization that prepares young urban artists to enter the creative workforce through education, employment, and empowerment.

 "The scholarship help is priceless and encourages me to get good grades.
 I feel empowered to make a difference."